gyselroth/balloon/docs/02-getting-started.md

 Username: admin \
 Password: admin \

-## Docker (compose)
+## Docker (docker-compose)

-The probably easiest and fastest way to setup a balloon environment is to spin it up using docker and docker-compose.
+The easiest, fastest and recommended way to deploy a balloon environment is to spin it up using docker and docker-compose.
 Since the installation is not the same for different host os and docker can be started on Linux, Windows and Mac please visit the docker documentation on how to install [docker](https://docs.docker.com/install) and [docker-compose](https://docs.docker.com/compose/install).